 Use soft toys that are easy for your puppy to carry, but not small enough to be swallowed.
 This can be helpful in making sure the dog does not develop any play-biting habits.

 Puppies should be taught to get used to being restrained, by holding them gently but firmly until they stop struggling so that, for example, when taken to the vet, they don’t mind being held still on a table.
 This can be applied to a collar and lead when the dog has grown a bit.
 Firmly show them that they are not going to get anywhere by tugging on a lead by standing still every time they tug and not carry on until they give up pulling.

 When socialising with humans, they should not be left unsupervised with strangers, and it goes without saying that the puppy should not be made uncomfortable or pained while experiencing new people.

 If socialising an entire litter, you should make sure that each puppy gets some personal alone time with different people, as well as being with their litter mates while playing, to make sure they are comfortable without their brothers and sisters being there.

 How long to socialise a puppy for

-Socialising a puppy and getting them used to new experiences can be fun and exciting… and tiring.
+Socialising a puppy and getting them used to new experiences can be fun, exciting and tiring.
 A young puppy will tire a lot faster than an older one, and you shouldn’t overwhelm them with too much.

 Make sure your puppy is given enough breaks between socialising.
 Remember how small they are and consider how overwhelming and scary things could get if you were that size.